apmcleod/voice-splitting/README.md

 The goal of this project is to have a Java program which is able to split MIDI performance data into monophonic voices.

-## Usage
+## License
-You are free to use this software as is allowed by the MIT License.
+You are free to use this software as is allowed by the [MIT License](https://github.com/apmcleod/voice-splitting/blob/master/License).
 I only ask that you please cite it as my work where appropriate, including the paper on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html#VoiceSeparation) which has been accepted to be published in the Journal of New Music Research.